Leesburg Domestic Violence Lawyer

 Domestic Violence Laws in Leesburg

 Virginia makes assault against a household member a Class 1 misdemeanor under Virginia Code Section 18.2-57.2.
 Any unwanted touching of a household member, including indirect contact like throwing something or hitting someone with an object, can result in your arrest for assault.
 However, if police believe the alleged victim was maliciously wounded or strangled, the offense is a Class 6 felony.
 If you have multiple prior convictions for domestic violence you should contact a Leesburg domestic violence lawyer right away, you can also be charged with a Class 6 felony even for simple assault.
+If you are charged with a violent felony, you will be held without bond until a bond motion can be filed in most cases.

 Penalties for Domestic Violence in Leesburg